tarantool/doc/doc/1.7/book/box/box_schema.rst

     to another role.

     :param string   user-name: the name of the user
-    :param string  privileges: 'read' or 'write' or 'execute' or a combination,
+    :param string  privileges: 'read' or 'write' or 'execute' or 'create' or 'alter' or 'drop' or a combination,
     :param string object-type: 'space' or 'function' or 'sequence'.
     :param string object-name: name of object to grant permissions to
     :param string   role-name: name of role to grant to user.